Butterfly Conservation and the Purple Emperor/ White Admiral Projects

 Derbyshire is hoping to create an imperial invasion in the coming years as the Purple Emperor butterfly (dubbed His Imperial Majesty) continues its march northwards into the county.

-This large and magnificent butterfly has been getting ever closer by colonising woodland in adjoining counties.
+This large and magnificent butterfly has been getting ever closer by colonising woodland in adjoining counties and the first individuals were spotted in South Derbyshire in July 2024 (Bretby/ Aston-On-Trent).

 Please see the current distribution map. (jpg, 84kb)

-Pictures from the launch day event are available here.
+Pictures from the launch day event in December 2023 are available here.

 East Midlands Butterfly Conservation and SDDC funded the purchase of 550 two-year old Goat Willow plants (called ‘whips’), upon which the adults of this species lay their eggs as the first step on the life cycle of the next generation.
 There are dozens of varieties of Willow, also called Sallow -but it is known that the Purple Emperor prefers the broad-leaved Goat Willow (Salix Caprea), though eggs and larvae have been discovered on other varieties, notably Grey Willow (Salix Cincera) It is these types that have been purchased to encourage His Imperial Majesty’s steady advance north.